-The first four bits of the Sleep register enables each UART channel separately to enter Sleep mode.
-The upper bits 4 to 7 are reserved.
+The first two bits of the Sleep register enables each UART channel separately to enter Sleep mode.
+The upper bits 2 to 7 are reserved.
 Sleep mode reduces power consumption when the system needs to put the UART(s) to idle.
 The UART enters Sleep mode when there is no interrupt pending.
-When all 4 UARTs are put to sleep, the on-chip oscillator shuts off to further conserve power.
-In this case, the quad UART is awaken by any of the UART channel on from a receive data byte or a change on the serial port.
+When both UARTs are put to sleep, the on-chip oscillator shuts off to further conserve power.
+In this case, the XR17L152 is awakened on any of the channels by a receive data byte or a change on the serial port.
 The UART is ready after 32 crystal clocks to ensure full functionality.
 Also, a special interrupt is generated with an indication of no pending interrupt.
-Logic 0 (default) is disable and logic 1 is enable to Sleep mode.
+Logic 0 (default) disables sleep mode and logic 1 enables it.